bhavesh-jadav/Blog/content/powerbi-privacy-policy.md

 draft: false
 ---

 I will not be collecting any information about user from this app.
 This app does not store any info.
-For any query regarding privacy policy please mail me at <a href = "mailto:bhavesh.jadav@outlook.com">bhavesh.jadav@outlook.com</a>